yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 ~~~~~~

 For each type, you need to write a new function.
-The only way to work around this problem is to use some meta-programming trick.
-For example using the pre-processor.
+The only way to work around this problem is to use some meta-programming trick, for example using the pre-processor.
-In C++ there is a better way, the C++ templates:
+In C++ there is a better way, C++ templates:

 ~~~~~~ {.c++}
 #include <iostream>